Azure/azure-powershell/src/Ssh/Ssh/help/Export-AzSshConfig.md

 ```powershell
 PS C:\> ssh -F ./sshconfig.config myRg-MyMachine
 ```
+When a -LocalUser is not supplied, the cmdlet will attempt to create a certificate to login using Azure AD.
+This is currently only supported for resources running Linux OS.

 ### Example 2: Export a SSH configuration file for connecting to the Public Ip of an Azure Virtual Machine using AAD issued certificates, and using it to sftp into that resource.
 ```powershell